 We accept original and preservation elements in analogue or digital format, as well as viewing copies, of all films which has been theatrically released in Sweden.
 This includes Swedish as well as international films, fiction and non-fiction films, feature-length and short films, advertising films, news-reels, animations and trailers.
 We also accept digital elements on films which were originally produced and distributed in analogue format, if the digital elements are good enough for theatrical purposes.
 We usually however do not accept un-edited negatives or raw materials, other forms of work elements, or non-completed films.

 We accept all elements on flammable nitrate stock, disregarding whether the film was theatrically released or not.
 Nitrate stock was mainly used in film production until the early 1950’s.
-If kept in sub-standard conditions, nitrate stock is self-destructible and self-ignites at +38°C.
+If kept in sub-standard conditions, nitrate stock is self-destructible and it self-ignites at +38°C.